lfabbri98/JAMK-simulator/README.md

 (domains’ positions will be generated according to a uniform distribution) and already present domains will grow in each direction with velocity R. So if, for example, R=2 then each domain will grow of 2 hydrogen atoms in each direction per unit time.
 The case considered is only the one with constant R and constant nucleation rate J. This means that expected d is d = 1+n.

+## Dependencies

+To work, this program requires the following packages:

+- numpy

+- matplotlib

+- scipy

+- random

 ## Usage

 To start the program simply run file **main.py**.